FuseByExample/external-mq-fabric-client/README.md

 Adding the fabric libraries
 ---------------------------

-These are the dependencies added to pom.xml to support the fabric discovery protocol:
+These are the dependencies added to the maven project to support the fabric discovery protocol (see the pom.xml for version info):

     <dependency>
         <groupId>org.fusesource.mq</groupId>